-15 Ways to Use Baking Soda in Your Garden
+Ways To Use Baking Soda In The Garden

 Make a natural fungicide with a mixture of baking soda.
 Combine four tablespoons of baking soda with a gallon of water and spread it around your garden as necessary.

 2. Revive Roses